 Spring 1923 – spring 1929: MP a boarder at Eltham College, which was founded in 1842 as the “School for the Sons of Missionaries”.
 More interested in art and sports than maths or spelling, he left without a school certificate but with the encouragement of his teachers to pursue his ambition to become an artist.

-Summer 1929: MP studied at Croydon School of Art and he wrote his first long narrative poem, “The Touch of the Ash” (available in Peake’s Progress).
+Summer 1929: while studying at Croydon School of Art, MP wrote his first long narrative poem, “The Touch of the Ash” (available in Peake’s Progress).

 1932: MP’s poems started to appear in periodicals and he designed the set and costumes for a production of The Insect Play.

-Early 1936: MP taken on to teach life drawing at the Westminster School of Art (London), the headmaster, Kirkland Jamieson, having seen some of his work in the Sark Gallery.
+Early 1936: MP taken on to teach life drawing at the Westminster School of Art (London) after the headmaster, Kirkland Jamieson, saw some of his work in the Sark Gallery.

 September 1936: MP started to date Maeve Gilmore (born in 1917), a sculpture student.